dynamikcodez/Bubbleshare/README.md

 ## Contact Us

-For any inquiries please reach out to our team at ______
+For any inquiries please reach out to our team at bubblesharedevs@gmail.com, Twitter: @@identitybubbles

-Let's connect and create a more secure and customizable networking and file-sharing solution with Bubble Share!
+Join us, let's create the most secure and customizable networking and file-sharing solution with Bubble Share!

+Identity is what we make it.